What are the top 10 banks for expats in Malaysia …

-Although many international banks do operate and allow transactions in Malaysia, having a local bank account would significantly facilitate your daily life in Malaysia – from making quick on-the-go transactions to your friends, partners or colleagues, to paying rent and receiving salary.
-You will also be able to receive money from abroad and go to any ATM and reduce the fees that would be required if you use the card from a foreign bank.
+BAlthough many international banks do operate and allow transactions in Malaysia, having a local bank account would significantly facilitate your daily life in Malaysia – from making quick on-the-go translations to your friends, partners or colleagues, to paying rent and receiving salary.
+You will also be able to receive money from abroad and go to any cash withdrawal machine and minimize the fees that would be required if you use a card from a foreign bank.

 💳 Will it be possible to use my foreign credit card in Malaysia?

 In most cases, yes.
 Nevertheless, credit cards are not as common in Malaysia as they are in Europe or the US.
-In addition, withdrawal fees (conversion, ATM fees) can start to add up and become significant, so taking the steps to acquire an account at a local bank will be necessary if you really plan to spend several months a year there.
 Many rural areas as well as small shops and markets do not accept any credit cards, so having cash on you is always a good idea.
+In addition, withdrawal fees (conversion, ATM fees) can start to add up and become significant, so arranging for an account at a local bank will be necessary if you really plan to spend several months a year there.
+Many rural areas as well as small stores and markets do not accept credit cards, so it is always a good idea to carry some cash.

 Types of Bank Accounts